supahgreg/cf-for-k8s/docs/deploy.md

    #### Option A - Use the included hack-script to generate the install values

-   >  **NOTE:** The script requires the [BOSH CLI](https://bosh.io/docs/cli-v2-install/#install) in installed on your machine.
-The BOSH CLI is an handy tool to generate self signed certs and passwords.
+   >  **NOTE:** The script requires that the [BOSH CLI](https://bosh.io/docs/cli-v2-install/#install) is installed on your machine.
+The BOSH CLI is a handy tool to (for our purposes) generate self-signed certificates and passwords.

    ```console
    ./hack/generate-values.sh -d <cf-domain> > ${TMP_DIR}/cf-values.yml
    ```

-   Replace `<cf-domain>` with _your_ registered DNS domain name for your CF installation.
+   Replace `<cf-domain>` with _your_ registered DNS domain name for the CF installation.

    #### Option B - Create the install values by hand

-   1. Clone file `sample-cf-install-values.yml` from this directory as a starting point.
+   1. Copy file `sample-cf-install-values.yml` (in the `cf-for-k8s/` directory) as a starting point.

       ```console
       cp sample-cf-install-values.yml ${TMP_DIR}/cf-values.yml
       ```

-   1. Open the file and change the `system_domain` and `app_domain` to your desired domain address.
+   1. Open your file and change the `system_domain` and `app_domains` to your desired domain names.
+   1. Generate certificates for your chosen domains, as well as `*.cf-system.svc.cluster.local`.
+      - Depending upon your needs you can either group the 3 domains under a single certificate or split them into multiple certificates.
-   1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values
+   1. Using the material from the previous step, fill in the `crt`, `key`, `ca` values for `system_certificate`, `workloads_certificate`, and `internal_certificate`.
-      - **IMPORTANT** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

 1. Provide your credentials to an external app registry:

-      1. To configure Dockerhub.com, add the following registry config block to the end of `cf-values.yml` file:
+      1. To use Docker Hub, add the following registry config block to the end of your `cf-values.yml` file:

          ```yml
          app_registry: